15 Flowers You Can Grow To Ward Off Bugs And Other Pests

 Looking for a natural way to get rid of bugs and other pesky critters?
 Then know that many flowers offer protection against them.
 According to the Malaria Journal, certain plants and flowers contain compounds that insects find toxic, resulting in an effective repellent that can keep them out of your garden or home.
 Ultimately, this will mean seeing fewer pests, such as mosquitos, fleas, cockroaches, flies, and more, all year long.

-Thus, if you want to enjoy your time indoors or outdoors without annoying insects, there are plenty of blossoms out there that may be the solution you're looking for.
-Whether you're a novice or an experienced green thumb, you'll be sure to find the right bug-repelling flowering plant in this comprehensive guide.
+So, if you want to enjoy your time indoors or outdoors without annoying insects, there are plenty of blossoms out there that may be the solution you're looking for.
+Whether you're a novice or someone with a green thumb, you'll be sure to find the right bug-repelling flowering plant in this comprehensive guide.

 1. Alliums